-Remark 2.36: The preprocessor acts stupid on replacements of all appearances of define statements.
+Remark 3.36: The preprocessor acts stupid on replacements of all appearances of define statements.
 It does not check whether or not the result actually is valid C code.
-The programmer has to make sure that the define statements are extended to correct C code.
+The programmer has to make sure that the define statements are extended to the correct intended C code.